Sore Muscles – What Really Helps? The Gentle Solution for 2025

 How long does muscle soreness last?

-What home remedies for sore muscles?
+Which home remedies for muscle soreness?